Subaru WRX Insurance Rates

 Rates are averaged for all Subaru WRX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for a Subaru WRX consists of having a decent driving record, having good credit, paying for small claims out-of-pocket, and possibly raising deductibles.
-Invest the time to compare rates every couple of years by getting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.
+Saving money on insurance for a Subaru WRX consists of not taking risks behind the wheel, having a good credit score, eliminating unnecessary coverage, and consideration of higher deductibles.
+Compare prices every couple of years by requesting quotes from direct companies like Progressive, GEICO, and Esurance, and also from local insurance agencies.

-The following items are a brief summary of the material that was presented in the illustrations above.
+The following is a quick rundown of the material that was touched on in the above illustrations.

-- Insureds who may need additional liability coverage will pay approximately $420 per year to raise from a 30/60 limit to 250/500 limits
+- Insureds who purchase higher liability limits will pay an extra $430 every year to raise from a minimum limit to the 250/500 level

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence WRX insurance rates.
 Take advantage of our free quote tool below to start comparing quotes from multiple companies.